Tal Wilkenfeld: Professional bass playing career

 Wilkenfeld was featured on four tracks on Jeff Beck's album Emotion & Commotion.

-In 2010, Wilkenfeld contributed to Hancock's The Imagine Project on "A Change is Gonna Come" and "Don't Give Up" She played on Macy Gray's The Sellout on "That Man" and on Lee Ritenour's Six String Theory on "68", "In your Dreams", "Give Me One Reason" and Guthrie Govan's song "Fives".
+In 2010, she contributed to Hancock's The Imagine Project on "A Change is Gonna Come" and "Don't Give Up" She played on Macy Gray's The Sellout on "That Man", Lee Ritenour's Six String Theory on "68", "In your Dreams", "Give Me One Reason" and Guthrie Govan's song "Fives".

-In 2010, Wilkenfeld appeared in The Baked Potato's 40th anniversary show at the Ford Amphitheater with Steve Lukather's band, and accompanied Hancock across the US, Canada, and Europe to promote a new release on which she had played.
+In 2010, Wilkenfeld appeared in the Baked Potato's 40th anniversary show at the Ford Amphitheater with Steve Lukather's band; she accompanied Hancock across the U.S., Canada, and Europe promoting a new release on which she had played.
 The tour included a show at Carnegie Hall to celebrate Hancock's 70th birthday.
 In September 2011, Wilkenfeld accompanied Steven Tyler and Jeff Beck at the iHeartRadio Music Festival at the MGM Grand Garden Arena.
-Sting, who also accompanied Tyler on a song, recalled in a 2017 interview with Bass Player that Wilkenfeld had corrected him on an Aerosmith song.
-"I really respected her courage to come up to me and teach me the right way to play the part, and I was very grateful.
-She's an amazing bassist with great ears."

 On 19 May 2012, Wilkenfeld accompanied Beck and Mick Jagger on Saturday Night Live.

-In 2013, Wilkenfeld joined alt-country singer-songwriter Ryan Adams as a collaborator on his studio album, Ryan Adams (2014).
+In 2013, she joined alt-country singer-songwriter Ryan Adams as a collaborator on his studio album, Ryan Adams (2014).
 She contributed to two tracks on the Toto album Toto XIV, and co-wrote a song called "Running Whiskey" with ZZ Top guitarist Billy Gibbons.
 "Running Whiskey" was released in 2016 by Supersonic Blues Machine.

-In 2018, Wilkenfeld performed with Bob Weir and his band Wolf Bros at the Arlington Theatre in Santa Barbara, and the Beacon Theatre in Manhattan.

-Wilkenfeld was featured on the cover of Bass Player magazine's March 2019 issue.
+In 2018, Wilkenfeld performed with Bob Weir and his band Wolf Bros at the Arlington Theatre in Santa Barbara, California, and the Beacon Theatre in Manhattan.
+She was featured on the cover of Bass Player magazine's March 2019 issue.
 On 22 July 2019, Wilkenfeld appeared on Jimmy Kimmel Live!, performing "Killing Me" and "Corner Painter".

-In January 2023, When Jeff Beck passed away, Wilkenfeld shared her closeness with Beck "You treated me like a daughter to the point where Wikipedia actually thought that was true.
-Actually, I did too."